BonSAI0t/b42MPCullingFix/README.md

 ## ⚠️ WARNING ⚠️

 Use this at your own peril.

-**DO NOT REPORT BUGS TO THE INDIE STONES IF YOU CANNOT REPLICATE THEM WITHOUT THIS MOD**
+**DO NOT REPORT BUGS TO THE INDIE STONE IF YOU CANNOT REPLICATE THEM WITHOUT THIS MOD**

 This modification changes core game networking behavior.
 Any issues you encounter may be caused by this modification and should not be reported to the developers unless you can reproduce them on an unmodified server.